CJanecka/Projects_and_CTFs/iOS Digital Forensics/README.md

 ## Overview

+Operating in the capacity of an investigator, employed by *Digitech, Inc.* I was tasked to look into the theft of valuable, collectible, stamps from Washington, DC's National Gallery.
 I leveraged the Autopsy tool (www.autopsy.com) to conduct a forensic analysis on an Apple iPhone image.
-This README file encapsulates the details of my findings.
-Operating, in the capacity of an investigator, employed by *Digitech, Inc.* I was tasked to look into the theft of valuable, collectible, stamps from Washington, DC's National Gallery.
 As well as inquiring to the correlation of a flash mob, which had occured during the robbery.
 A forensic image, extracted from an iPhone, was provided; from this image, I analyzed and gathered evidence to support the criminal investigation.
 My complete case report is provided as a PDF in this GitHub repository, titled [Case Report National Gallery DC](https://github.com/CJanecka/Projects_and_CTFs/files/14253947/Case.Report.National.Gallery.DC_Collin_Janecka.pdf).
+This README file encapsulates the details of my findings.

 ## Equipment and Tools